AdobeDocs/experience-platform.en/help/xdm/data-types/media-details-information.md

 ---
 title: Media Details Information Data Type
-description: This document provides an overview of the Media Details Information Experience Data Model (XDM) data type.
+description: Learn about the Media Details Information Experience Data Model (XDM) data type.
 ---
 # [!UICONTROL Media details information] data type

 [!UICONTROL Media details information] is a standard Experience Data Model (XDM) data type that captures essential details about media playback events.
-It includes specifics such as the playhead position within the content, unique session identifiers, and various nested properties related to session, player states, advertising, chapters, and errors among others.
-This data type provides a comprehensive overview of the playback experience, enabling tracking and analysis of media consumption patterns and associated events during playback sessions.
+Use the [!UICONTROL Media details information] data type to capture details such as the playhead position within the content, unique session identifiers, and various nested properties related to session, among others.
+This data type provides a comprehensive overview of the playback experience, that enables the tracking and analysis of media consumption patterns and associated events during playback sessions.

++++Select to display a diagram of the [!UICONTROL Media details information] data type.
 ![A diagram of the [!UICONTROL Media details information] data type.](../images/data-types/media-details-information.png)
++++

 | Display name          | Property        | Data type | Description |
 | --------------------- | --------------- | --------- | ----------- |